Miss Hancock, Please Forgive

 I could no longer see,

-I was blindfolded with guilt and regret.
+I was blindfolded with guilt

 I knew it was me,